ericgolftourney/StoreLocatorPlus/readme.txt

 * Enhancement: Eliminate search_form.php file, invoke in a controlled class for better security.
 * Enhancement: Eliminate multiple unused JavaScript functions.
 Smaller footprint in browser memory.
 Lessen security footprint.
 * Fix: Allow https in the website URL of a location.
+* Fix: Fit the add-on pack updater, which buggered the main add plugin class for WordPress.

 = 3.9.5 =